Predicting Drivers' Route Trajectories in Last-Mile Delivery Using A Pair-wise Attention-based Pointer Neural Network: Case Study

 Figure \ref{fig_score_distribution} shows the distribution of disparity scores for our proposed method with Algorithm \ref{alg_seq_generation} sequence generation (i.e., the best model).
 We observe that the prediction performance varies a lot across different routes.
 There is a huge proportion of routes with very small disparity scores (less than 0.01).
 The mean score is impacted by outlier routes.
 The median score is 0.0340, which is smaller than the mean value.

-\subsubsection{Factors on trajectory predictability.}
+\subsubsection{Factors on trajectory predictability}

 As our proposed model exhibits various levels of predictability across different routes, we aim to investigate which attributes of a route cause high (or low) predictability.
 This can be done by running a regression model with the disparity score as the dependent variable and route attributes (e.g., locations, departure time, package numbers) as independent variables.
 The variables used are defined as follows: \begin{itemize} \item Total planned service time: The estimated time to deliver all packages in the route (service time only, excluding travel time). \item Earliest time window constraint: The earliest due time to deliver packages with time window constraint minus the vehicle departure time.
 The smaller the value, the tighter the time limit. \item Avg. \# traffic signals: Average number of traffic signals in each zone of the route (obtained from OpenStreetMap data). \item If high-quality route: A dummy variable indicating whether the route is labeled as ``high quality'' by Amazon or not (Yes = 1).
-High quality means the actual travel time of the route is similar to or better than Amazon's expectation. \item If in \textsc{Location}: A dummy variable indicating whether the route is in a specific city or not (Yes = 1). \item If departure \textsc{Time}: A dummy variable indicating the (local) departure time (e.g., before 7AM, after 10AM). \end{itemize}
+High quality means the routes have better driver experience, customer satisfaction, and productivity \citep{merchan20222021}. \item If in \textsc{Location}: A dummy variable indicating whether the route is in a specific city or not (Yes = 1). \item If departure \textsc{Time}: A dummy variable indicating the (local) departure time (e.g., before 7AM, after 10AM). \end{itemize}

 Table \ref{tab_factor_pred} shows the results of the regression.
 Since the dependent variable is \emph{disparity scores}, a negative sign indicates a positive impact on the predictability.
 We observe that routes with tighter time window constraints and more stops are easier to predict.
 This may be due to the fact that these routes are usually harder to deliver.
 Hence, to avoid the risk of violating time constraints or delay, drivers tend to follow the planned routes and thus the route sequences are easier predict.
 We also find that routes associated with larger vans (i.e., larger vehicle capacity) are more predictable.
 The reason may be that larger vans are less flexible in choosing different routes, thus drivers are more likely to follow the navigation.
 Another important factor for better predictability is high-quality routes.
 This may be because high-quality routes are closer to the \ac{TSP} sequence which we use as inputs.
 Finally, routes in LA are more predictable than in other areas such as Chicago and Boston.